-This is quite beginner friendly as we have read this in our 6th Standard books.
+This is quite a beginner friendly as we have read this in our 6th Standard books.

 Now suppose you are linking to a website which is having a great content.
 However, this website is new and you don’t know whether it would continue to publish great stuff or not.
 What if it becomes spammy?

-You cannot risk you seo in such case so you have to make sure google keeps you separated from this one.
+You cannot risk you see in such case so you have to make sure Google keeps you separated from this one.
 Who knows, if this will become a bane for you.

 In such cases No-follow tag becomes handy.